BonafedeMarco/OpenLabHub/README.md

 # OpenLabHub
-Submission for the NASA Space Apps Challenge 2023
+Submission for the NASA Space Apps Challenge 2023, a hackathon running from Oct.
+7th to Oct.
+8th.

 # Challenge
 [A Marketplace for Open Science Projects](https://www.spaceappschallenge.org/2023/challenges/a-marketplace-for-open-science-projects/)